osl-incubator/scicookie/docs/guide.md

 You can read the [_black documentation_](https://black.readthedocs.io) if you want to know more about it.

+- [**Ruff**](https://docs.astral.sh/ruff/): Ruff is a versatile tool for Python that offers both linting and auto-formatting capabilities.
+As an auto-formatter, Ruff ensures consistent code formatting, fixes import sorting, and adheres to best practices.
+Notably, Ruff is significantly faster than tools like Black, making it ideal for large codebases.
+Its benefits include enhancing code readability, saving time on manual formatting, and allowing for fine-tuned configurations to meet specific project needs.

-Using code formatters such as _Black_ in your project helps ensure consistent and readable code, making it easier to maintain and collaborate on.
+Using code formatters such as _Black_ and _Ruff_ in your project helps ensure consistent and readable code, making it easier to maintain and collaborate on.

 ### Code security vulnerabilities